 It’s Quitting Time!

 Quitting smoking isn’t easy.
 But this November, help is on its way.
-The Great American Smokeout is coming on November 15.
+The Great American Smokeout is coming on the third Thursday in November (November 16 in 2023).
 This is an opportunity to join thousands of others across the country who are also starting the journey toward a smoke-free life.
 Quitting smoking is an important step toward a healthier life and reducing your cancer risk.

 Did you know that on average, non-smokers live 10 years longer than smokers?